pimpajr/ucsimc/README.md

 ### Pry instructions for now
-These can be run without building if you have the nokogiri gem installed already.
+These can be run without building if you have the nokogiri and rest-client gems installed already.
 Change the @LOAD_Path value replacing <your path here> if you want to clone and test without building.